Gottlob Heinrich Curt von Tottleben

-Gottlob Curt Heinrich Graf von Tottleben, Herr auf Tottleben, Zeippau und Hansdorf im Saganschen (also Tottleben, Todtleben, or Todleben; Готлиб-Генрих Тотлебен; 21 December 1715 – 20 March 1773) was a Saxon-born Russian general known for his adventurism and contradictory military career during the Seven Years' War and, then, the Russo-Turkish War (1768–74) as a commander of the first Russian expeditionary force in Kartli-Kakheti.
-His name refers to his domains at Tottleben in Thuringia, Zeippau and Hansdorf of Sagan in Lower Silesia.
+Gottlob Curt Heinrich Graf von Tottleben, Herr auf Tottleben, Zeippau und Hansdorf im Saganschen (also Tottleben, Todtleben, or Todleben; Готлиб-Генрих Тотлебен; 21 December 1715 – 20 March 1773) was a Saxon-born Russian general known for his adventurism and contradictory military career during the Seven Years' War and, then, the Russo-Turkish War (1768–1774) as a commander of the first Russian expeditionary force in Kartli-Kakheti.
+His name refers to his domains at Tottleben in Thuringia, Zeippau, and Hansdorf of Sagan in Lower Silesia.

 Early career

 Totleben was born in Tottleben, Thuringia, and served at the court of Augustus III, King of Poland and Elector of Saxony.
 He fled Saxony after being accused of corruption.
 He then served for various periods at the courts of Saxe-Weissenfels, Bavaria, the Dutch Republic during the War of the Austrian Succession, and the Kingdom of Prussia.
 In 1747, he is mentioned as commander of a regiment of infantry of the Dutch Republic, but the regiment existed only on paper and was never realized.
 By then he already had a reputation as a scoundrel.

-Count Totleben entered the Russian service during the 7 Years War.
+Count Totleben entered the Russian service during the Seven Years' War.
 He distinguished himself at the Battle of Kunersdorf and was promoted to General.
 Totleben gained particular fame for his brief occupation of the Prussian capital Berlin in 1760.
-Shortly, the advance of Frederick the Great’s Prussian army forced him to retreat, however.
+Shortly, the advance of Frederick the Great's Prussian Army forced him to retreat, however.
 In June 1761, he was accused of treachery and arrested in Pomerania.
-Sent in chains to St. Petersburg, he was sentenced to death via quartering, but Empress Catherine the Great pardoned him in 1763.
+Sent in chains to Saint Petersburg, he was sentenced to death via quartering, but Empress Catherine the Great pardoned him in 1763.
 Nevertheless, Totleben was deprived of all his titles and awards and sent into exile abroad or to Siberia.